-The fixed dollar amount you pay for certain medical services or doctor visits at the time you receive care.
-It varies by plan and company.
+The fixed dollar amount you pay for certain medical services, prescription drugs or doctor visits at the time you receive care.

 A set of strategies aimed at controlling the level or rate of growth of healthcare costs.
 These measures encompass a myriad of activities that focus on reducing overutilization of health services, addressing provider reimbursement issues, eliminating waste, and increasing efficiency in the healthcare system.

-This refers to the portion of costs that are covered by your insurance that you “share” by paying out of your pocket.
-It doesn’t include your monthly premium, but does include things like copayments and deductibles.
+The share of costs of a covered service that you pay out of your own pocket.
+It doesn’t include your monthly premium, but does include things such as copays, coinsurance and deductibles.

 When healthcare providers set rates higher than usual to offset losses or lower reimbursement from other payers, such as government payers and the uninsured, or other insurers.